lightacampfire/flunama/README.md

 # Flunama

-To use the example, please set the MAPBOX_ACCESS_TOKEN in the Info.plist
+To use the example, please set the MAPBOX_ACCESS_TOKEN in the Info.plist & MainActivit.java